kicurry/PrivLLM-Q/GPU-MatMul/README.md

 ### Step 1: Clone the Repository

 First, clone the repository and all its submodules using the `--recursive` flag.
+Run this command from the toplevel of the working tree:

 ```sh
 git submodule update --init --recursive